Code-Institute-Submissions/smtilson-pp1-boardgames/README.md

 I kept some of the ideas present and elaborated on them.

 ### Future directions
-The site does not have information on that many games, but the design is such that it can be extended to include details of many other games.
+The site does not have information on that many games, but the design is such that I can extend it to include details of many other games.

 [return to Table of Contents](#toc)